DDQXZcp/education_vesc/README.md

 education vesc example code

-Put it in a mbed code, remember to add a library file into project.
+Put the source code in an mbed project, remember to add a library file into project.